 On Windows, you'll have a shortcut added to your Start Menu and/or Desktop.

-On Mac, your icon should be in the Applications folder in Finder (or wherever you chose to put it in step 2.)
+On Mac, your icon should be in the Applications folder in Finder and your Launchpad (or wherever you chose to put it in step 2.)
 You can also run directly from the downloaded DMG on a Mac as well.